BAGL-lab/DoD-KG/FederatedLLM_DoD/README.md

 ```

-## Paper
+## Reference

 The model is refer to the published paper [***FedIT***](https://arxiv.org/pdf/2305.05644.pdf) [Paper], "*Towards Building the Federated GPT: Federated Instruction Tuning.*" and the github https://github.com/JayZhang42/FederatedGPT-Shepherd.
 <p align="center">
   <img src="assets/FedIT.png" width="100%">
 </p>

 ## Citation

-Please cite our FedIT paper and this repo if you find our repository helpful for your research.
+Please cite FedIT paper and this repo if you find the repository helpful for your research.
 Thank you!
 ```
 @misc{zhang2023building,
       title={Towards Building the Federated GPT: Federated Instruction Tuning},